sada-kubsad/WhatTheHack/057-AzureRouteServer/Coach/Solution-03.md

 ## 4. Establish One IPSec tunnel from each of these two SDWAN simulated Cisco Virtual Appliances, to the Cisco CSR Central Virtual Appliance in the Hub Virtual Network.
-Also Establish BGP from each of these two SDWAN simulated Cisco Virtual Appliances to Cisco CSR Central Virtual Appliance in the Hub Virtual Network.
+Establish BGP from each of these two SDWAN simulated Cisco Virtual Appliances to Cisco CSR Central Virtual Appliance in the Hub Virtual Network.

+See [diagram here](../SDWAN VPN Connectivity.pdf) for values that get plugged into the scrip below

 ### 4.0 Central NVA to SDWAN Routers Cisco CSR 8000v BGP over IPsec Connection
 ```